georgehara/Arca/README.md

 ### DEPENDENCIES REGISTERED BY DEFAULT

+When using the `AddDependencies` manager extension method from the `Implementations.ForMicrosoft` package, the following extension dependency instances are added to the manager, to be retrieved through an instance of `IExtensionDependencyProvider`:
+* `IDependencyInjectionProxy` from the `Abstractions.DependencyInjection` package
+* `ISpecializedProxy` from the `Abstractions.Specialized` package
+* `IKeyedOptionsProvider` from the `Abstractions.DependencyInjection` package
+* `IInstantiationRegistry` from the `Abstractions.DependencyInjection` package
+* `IMultiInstantiationRegistry` from the `Abstractions.DependencyInjection` package
+* `ISpecializedRegistry` from the `Abstractions.Specialized` package
+* `IInstanceProvider` from the `Abstractions.DependencyInjection` package, only during the configuration phase
+* `IGlobalInstanceProvider` from the `Abstractions.DependencyInjection` package, only during the configuration phase
+* `IMiddlewareRegistry` from the `Abstractions.Specialized` package

-When dependency injection is used, ARCA adds the following components to the instantiation registry (`IServiceCollection`), to be instantiated per container through the instance provider (`IServiceProvider`):
+When using the `AddDependencies` manager extension method from the `Implementations.ForMicrosoft` package, the following instances (per container) are added to the instantiation registry (`IServiceCollection`), to be retrieved through the parameters of the constructors of classes or through the instance provider (`IServiceProvider`):
-* `IGlobalInstanceProvider`
+* `IExtensionDependencyProvider` from the `Abstractions.Core` package
+* `IDependencyInjectionProxy` from the `Abstractions.DependencyInjection` package
+* `ISpecializedProxy` from the `Abstractions.Specialized` package
+* `IKeyedOptionsProvider` from the `Abstractions.DependencyInjection` package
+* `IInstantiationRegistry` from the `Abstractions.DependencyInjection` package
+* `IMultiInstantiationRegistry` from the `Abstractions.DependencyInjection` package
+* `ISpecializedRegistry` from the `Abstractions.Specialized` package
-* `IInstanceProvider`
+* `IInstanceProvider` from the `Abstractions.DependencyInjection` package, only during the configuration phase

-You can add any of these interfaces as parameters to the constructors of your classes, so they can be injected by the dependency injection container.
+* `IGlobalInstanceProvider` from the `Abstractions.DependencyInjection` package, only during the configuration phase

 ## SUPPORT FOR SCOPES